-The activation of aerosol particles into cloud droplets is described according to the work of Abdul-Razzak et al. (1998) and Abdul-Razzak and Ghan (2000, 2004).
-These parameterizations are all based upon the Köhler theory (Köhler, 1936) and aim at finding the maximum supersaturation on each model time step considering the physico-chemical properties of the aerosol.
-The Köhler equation describes the balance of water vapor pressure over a growing droplet resulting from two competitive

-- 15 effects: the effects of curvature and surface tension on the one hand (Kelvin term) and the hygroscopicity of the solute on the other (Raoult term).
-It is assumed in Köhler theory that particles stay in equilibrium with the local supersaturated water vapor until activated as CCN, and thus react instantly to any supersaturation change.
-Such an assumption might be inexact and lead to overestimating the droplet number concentrations under certain conditions where kinetic limitations on droplet growth exist (Nenes et al., 2001).
-However, when compared with the predictions from an adiabatic parcel model, the - 20 parameterizations from Abdul-Razzak et al. (1998) and Abdul-Razzak and Ghan (2000) were reported to well predict the cloud activation for updraft velocities higher than 0.5 m s-1 and particle number concentrations lower than 500 cm-3 (Phinney et al., 2003).
+The parameterizations describing the activation of aerosol particles into cloud droplets developed by Abdul-Razzak et al. (1998) and Abdul-Razzak and Ghan (2000, 2004) are all based upon the Köhler theory (Köhler, 1936) and aim at finding the maximum supersaturation on each model time step considering the physicochemical properties of the aerosol.
+The Köhler equation describes the balance of water vapor pressure over a growing droplet resulting from two competitive effects: the effects of curvature and surface tension on the one hand (Kelvin term) and the hygroscopicity of the solute on the other (Raoult term).
+It is assumed in Köhler theory that particles stay in equilibrium with the local supersaturated water vapor until activated as CCN and thus react instantly to any supersaturation change.
+Such an assumption might be inexact and lead to overestimation of the droplet number concentrations under certain conditions in which kinetic limitations on droplet growth exist (Nenes et al., 2001).
+However, when compared with the predictions from an adiabatic parcel model, the parameterizations from Abdul-Razzak et al. (1998) and Abdul-Razzak and Ghan (2000) were reported to predict the cloud activation for updraft velocities higher than 0.5 m s^{-1} and particle number concentrations lower than 500 cm^{-3} well (Phinney et al., 2003).

-While the efficiency of the Köhler equation to model the CCN behavior of soluble inorganic compounds is recognized, it might be less efficient in predicting the activation of less hygroscopic particles, such as organic or mixed organic-inorganic
+While the efficiency of the Köhler equation to model the CCN behavior of soluble inorganic compounds is recognized, it might be less efficient in predicting the activation of less hygroscopic particles, such as organic or mixed organicinorganic particles.

-- 25 particles.
 In the last parameterization provided by Abdul-Razzak and Ghan (2004), a modified version of the Köhler theory is used to represent the influence of organic surfactants on aerosol activation.
-Both recent experimental laboratory and field studies have shown that the presence of such compounds may modify the CCN activity of aerosol particles as a function of the surfactant type and ambient conditions (McNeill et al., 2013). - The treatment of these effects in the parameterization of the activation process is fully described in Abdul-Razzak and Ghan (2004), and only briefly recounted here.
+Both recent experimental laboratory and field studies have shown that the presence of such compounds may modify the CCN activity of aerosol particles as a function of the surfactant type and ambient conditions (McNeill et al., 2013).

+The treatment of these effects in the parameterization of the activation process is fully described in Abdul-Razzak and Ghan (2004) and only briefly recounted here.
 Following Shulman et al. (1996), the contributions of inorganic salts and organic surfactants are expressed as a sum in the Raoult term of the modified Köhler theory, assuming additive effects on the vapor pressure.
-In parallel, the decrease of the surface tension (Kelvin term) is estimated as a function of the surfactant molar concentration using Szyskowski's empirical formula (Szyskowski, 1908).
-Following Li et al. (1998) and earlier work by Corrin and Harkins (1947), the formation of micelles at the droplet surface occurring in the case of high surfactant - 35 concentrations is also accounted for in the present study.
+In parallel, the decrease in the surface tension (Kelvin term) is estimated as a function of the surfactant molar concentration using Szyszkowski's empirical formula (Szyszkowski, 1908).
+Following Li et al. (1998) and earlier work by Corrin and Harkins (1947), the formation of micelles at the droplet surface occurring in the case of high surfactant concentrations is also accounted for in the present study.

-The aerosol particles to be potentially activated are considered in the model in the form of a multi lognormal-mode size distribution, as required by Abdul-Razzak and Ghan (2004):
+The aerosol particles to be potentially activated are considered in the model in the form of a multi-lognormal-mode size distribution, as required by Abdul-Razzak and Ghan (2004):

-$\frac{dN{ap}}{d\ln d{ap}} = \sum{i=1}^{n} \frac{N{api}}{\ln \sigma_i \sqrt{2\pi}} \exp\left[-\frac{\ln^2\left(\frac{d{ap}}{d{mi}}\right)}{2\ln^2 \sigma_i}\right]$ where n is the number of modes, N{ap} is the total number concentration of aerosol particles, N{api} is the number concentrations of aerosol particles in mode i; d{mi} is the median diameter of the log-normal distribution for mode i; σ_i is the geometric standard deviation of the log-normal distribution of mode i and d{ap} is the diameter of the aerosol particles.
+$$\frac{\mathrm{d}N{\mathrm{ap}}}{\mathrm{d}\ln d{\mathrm{ap}}} = \sum{i=1}^{n} \frac{N{\mathrm{ap}i}}{\ln \sigma_i \sqrt{2\pi}} \exp\left[-\frac{\ln^2\left(\frac{d{\mathrm{ap}}}{d{\mathrm{m}i}}\right)}{2\ln^2 \sigma_i}\right],\tag{4}$$ where n is the number of modes, N{api} is the total number concentration of aerosol particles, N{api} is the number concentration of aerosol particles in mode i, d{mi} is the median diameter of the lognormal distribution for mode i, σ_i is the geometric standard deviation of the lognormal distribution of mode i and d{ap} is the diameter of the aerosol particles.